metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 - Formats like Base64 are universally recognized and can be safely transmitted over HTTP without the risk of data corruption or misinterpretation.
 - Using strings aligns with standard practices for web communication.
 Most APIs and web services expect data in JSON or other string-based formats

-The way to do it is to use the `base64` function present in the `@metaplex-foundation/umi/serializers` package and use:
+The way to do it is to use the `base64` function present in the `@metaplex-foundation/umi/serializers` package.

 ```ts
 // Using the base64.deserialize and passing in a serializedTx